Collective Worship at St John's

 Collective Worship Council

-School has a collective worship council comprising of children from years 4 to 6.
-Each day, members of the Council welcome everyone to, lead and conclude our Collective Worship.
+School has a collective worship council comprising of children from years 3, 4, 5 and 6.
+Each day, members of the council welcome everyone to, lead and conclude our Collective Worship.

-The Collective Worship Council also maintain a display board in a prominent position in the school.
+The council also maintain a display board in a prominent position in the school.

 A representative from a local Christian organisation with lead a Collective Worship each week, following guidance given from the Headteacher.
 These representatives lead the Collective Worship based on the themes from our annual Collective Worship timetable.